vchintal/jboss-data-virtualization-setup/labs/lab5-caching/README.md

 [![](.images/mat-views-server-log.png)](.images/mat-views-server-log.png)

->Note: For this to accurately work one of the datasources, US_Customers or EU_Customers, had to be made an XA datasource.
-For some reason reading from the view and writing to EXT_Customers.customers is treated as a XA transaction at least between MySQL and Postgres
+>Note: For this to work, as shown in the image, append **AutoCommitTxn=OFF** at the end the URL Properties to prevent triggering a XA transaction between datasources when we are not using XA datasource configuration in the runtime.